Philip Morris USA Sues Retailer for Counterfeit Cigarettes

-RICHMOND, Va. -- Philip Morris USA (PM USA) filed a lawsuit last week against the smoke shop G.J.
-Smokes, located on the Poospatuck reservation in Mastic, N.Y., for allegedly selling counterfeit versions of the company’s Marlboro brand cigarettes.
+RICHMOND, Va. -- Altria Group's Philip Morris USA (PM USA) filed a lawsuit last week in a U. S. District Court against Mastic, N.Y.-based G Talks Smoke Shop, alleging the company sold counterfeit versions of the company’s Marlboro brand cigarettes.

-The lawsuit is part of the company's efforts to stop the sale of counterfeit cigarettes in New York and the unauthorized use of PM USA’s trademarks, the company stated.
+Last week's lawsuit is aimed at stopping the sale of counterfeit cigarettes and the unauthorized use of PM USA’s trademarks, the tobacco company stated.